 - Assessing the competence, independence and objectivity of the valuer used by the Group to determine the value of the investment property; - In conjunction with our valuation specialists assessing the changes in key assumptions in the valuations which are judgemental in nature and which have the largest impact on the value of investment property.
-This comprised; - Assessing changes to the weighted average discount rate against observable market data; - Assessing changes to the weighted average capitalisation rate against observable market data - Agreeing a sample of income streams generated by the investment property to underlying contracts; - Confirming the remaining tenure of leases used in the valuation; and, - Comparing lease yields to other comparable market transactions within the region. - Comparing the valuation methodology used by the Group, to the valuation methodology used for other investment property valuations within New Zealand and ensuring they are comparable;
+This comprised assessing; - Changes to the weighted average cost of capital against observable market data; - Agreeing a sample of income streams generated by the investment property to underlying contracts; - Confirming the remaining tenure of leases used in the valuation; and, - Comparing lease yields to other comparable market transactions within the region. - Comparing the valuation methodology used by the Group, to the valuation methodology used for other investment property valuations within New Zealand and ensuring they are comparable.

-i Other Information
+Other Information

-The Directors, on behalf of the Group, are responsible for the other information included in the entity's Annual Report.
+The Directors, on behalf of the group, are responsible for the other information included in the entity's Annual Report.
 Other information includes the directors' report, statutory information, five year summary and statistics and corporate governance policies.
 Our opinion on the consolidated financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.